bgcarlisle/pubmedtk/README.md

 Downloads metadata from the Pubmed API for a single PMID, and returns a named list of 5 elements:

 1. `$pubmed_dl_success`, which is TRUE in the case that a corresponding Pubmed record was found and metadata downloaded and FALSE otherwise.
 2. `$doi`, a character string containing the DOI for the publication with the PMID in question.
-3. `$languages`, a JSON-encoded list of languages corresponding to the publication with the PMID in question.
+3. `$languages`, a list of languages corresponding to the publication with the PMID in question.
-4. `$pubtypes`, a JSON-encoded list of publication types corresponding to the publication with the PMID in question.
+4. `$pubtypes`, a list of publication types corresponding to the publication with the PMID in question.
-5. `$authors`, a JSON-encoded list of authors of the publication with the PMID in question.
+5. `$authors`, a list of authors of the publication with the PMID in question.

 Example: